OpenResty: record the lua execution time per request in ngx.ctx via LD_PRELOAD

 127.0.0.1 - - [20/Apr/2023:18:39:13 +0800] httpbin.org "GET /anything/a HTTP/1.1" 200 2555860 10.016 "-" "-" 127.0.0.1:3333 200 0.015

-You could see that $upstream_response_time is 0.015 secs, and the $request_time is 10.016 secs.
+You can see that $upstream_response_time is 0.015 secs, and the $request_time is 10.016 secs.

 TCP flow between the upstream and nginx: